id753/09-auth/README.md

 # 📚NoteHub APP
-## A multi-page web app for note-taking with integrated authentication and SEO.
+## A full-stack note-taking web app featuring a custom REST API, secure authentication, and built-in SEO optimization.

 ### NoteHub (individual coursework project) is a sophisticated note-taking platform 🏷️ where I engineered the entire API interaction layer and authentication flow using Next.js App Router. </br> The project showcases a robust architectural approach, including secure 🍪 cookie-based session handling, middleware protection, and state management 🧹 with Zustand and TanStack Query. </br>While the UI was built using provided style guidelines, the core focus remained on building 🧱 a scalable and secure backend-integrated frontend.